mosip/documentation/docs/resident-services-user-guide.md

 _**Note**_:

-* Residents can also downloaded their updated UIN card/VID card as shown below.
+* Residents can download their updated UIN /VID card.

-* Report a grievance: The residents can report a grievance in case of fraud or for any event not initiated by them.
-On clicking    `Report an Issue`, the resident will be redirected to the `Grievance Redressal Form    page where they will see a set of pre-filled data as well as a set of data to be filled.
+* **Report a grievance**: The residents can report a grievance in case of fraud or for any event not initiated by them.
+On clicking    `Report an Issue`, the resident will be redirected to the `Grievance Redressal Form` page where they will see a set of pre-filled data as well as a set of data to be filled.

 ### Get Personalised Card